f5devcentral/f5-agility-labs-nginx/docs/class2/module3/lab/lab1.rst

    **Congratulations on completing the lab!**

    **Thank you for your interest in the F5/NGINX lab; we hope you have found this lab to be valuable.
-For more information on NGINX Plus, please visit our [Website](https://www.nginx.com)**
+For more information on NGINX Plus, please visit www.nginx.com**